Super Lawyers

 Under 15 grams:

-• Potential jail time up to 90 days
+• Possible jail time of up to 90 days

 15 grams or more:

-• Prison sentences ranging from one to five years
+• Prison sentence ranging from 1 to 5 years

 Client Reviews